Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Uniform sampling of DOAGs by vertices only

 \paragraph{The algorithm}

-Putting all of this together yields Algorithm~\ref{algo:rej:opt} to generate a uniform DOAG labelled transition matrix using anticipated rejection.
-The algorithm is split to two parts.
+Putting all of this together yields Algorithm~\ref{algo:rej:opt} (on page~\pageref{algo:rej:opt}) to generate a uniform DOAG labelled transition matrix using anticipated rejection.
+The algorithm is split into two parts.
 First, the~\textbf{repeat}-\textbf{until} loop between lines~\ref{line:repeat} and~\ref{line:until} implements the anticipated rejection phase.
-At each iteration of this loop, we ``forget'' what has been done in the previous iterations, so that~$A$ is considered to be an arbitrary matrix satisfying the following two conditions
+At each iteration of this loop, we ``forget'' what has been done in the previous iterations, so that~$A$ is an arbitrary matrix satisfying the following two conditions

 The contents of the~${(p)}_{1 \le i < n}$ vector is also forgotten and each value is to be drawn again before any access.
 The~\textbf{while} loop at line~\ref{line:while} implements the traversal of the matrix described above: at each step, the value of the~$a_{i,j}$ is drawn and the conditions of Theorem~\ref{thm:matrix} are checked before proceeding to the next step.
 The array~${(s_i)}_{1 \leq i \leq n}$ stores the state of each lazy variation generator:~$s_i$ contains the value of the largest~$j$ such that~$a_{i,j}$ has been drawn.
 The second part of the algorithm, starting from line~\ref{line:for}, completes the generation of the matrix once its near-diagonal part is known and we know no rejection is possible any more.
-This includes replacing some values of the matrix by~$0$ per ingredient two above.
+This includes replacing some values of the matrix by~$0$ because of ingredient two above.

 \begin{lemma}[Correction of Algorithm~\ref{algo:rej:opt}] Algorithm~\ref{algo:rej:opt} terminates with probability~$1$ and returns a uniform random DOAG labelled transition matrix. \end{lemma}

 This result is a consequence of Algorithm~\ref{algo:rej:naive} and Algorithm~\ref{algo:rej:opt} implementing the exact same operations, only in a different order and with an earlier rejection in the latter algorithm.
 The key characteristic of this new algorithm is that is only needs to perform a linear number of swaps in average to decide whether the reject the matrix or not.
 As a consequence it is asymptotically optimal in terms of random bits consumption and it only performs about~$n^2 / 2$ swaps to fill the~$n \times n$ upper triangular matrix.